My first breastfeeding experience was riddled with trouble. These are the confessions from a mom afraid to breastfeed again.

 I consider myself intelligent and sufficiently educated.
-I know the laundry list of stated benefits to breastfeeding.
-I know it’s the best.
+I knew the laundry list of stated benefits of breastfeeding.
 But, I didn’t want to.
 I was afraid to breastfeed again.

 With my first baby, it took me about 8 months to finally throw in the towel, begrudgingly.
 In retrospect, I should have given up sooner.
 Everything I had known and believed about breastfeeding hadn’t prepared me for the fact that my daughter wasn’t handling dairy or soy in my diet.
 And we didn’t figure that out right away.
 The doctors kept blaming the crying and screaming on colic or reflux, but medicines and passing the 6 month mark never alleviated the hell we were living in.
 At the time, I didn’t have knowledge food intolerance or allergies.
 I didn’t realize I had food intolerances, so it never crossed my mind to suspect it for her.

 My stubbornness and her troubles wreaked havoc on our home.
 My daughter wasn’t happy.
 I was insane.
 My husband … I can’t speak on his behalf because I don’t know what was going through his mind.
 I feel like our marriage was failing.
 All he saw was me staying at home hardly able to get food on the table, struggling to clean anything, and unable to be any semblance of the wife he had married.

 Once we switched her to Nutramigen, she began making progress with eating, weight gain, and sleep.
 Quickly, we found some relief from completely terrible sleep and dealing with a baby who spent the majority of 24 hours crying and screaming.

 We’re well past it now.
 I recognize that being stubborn and not having tried formula sooner could have spared us a few months of the hell we endured.

 When we got pregnant with baby #2 in 2015, I began to realize I was still deeply affected by what we endured.
 And, I didn’t really want to breastfeed.